ashbyj/PersonalHabitSystem/README.md

 ## Versioning & reproducibility (the centerpiece)

 Most personal trackers overwrite their rules, silently rewriting the meaning of every historical number.
-DCS versions everything:
+PHS versions everything:

 - **Scoring rules** — the `rule_version` registry records each rule set with an `effective_from`/`effective_to` window and a changelog.
 This backup already holds **three real, dated versions** (e.g., a graduated physiology bonus replacing a flat perfect-day bonus; later item additions/renames with the scoring formula held constant).
 - **Score provenance** — every `day_score` is stamped with the `rule_version_id` that produced it, so a day scored under v2 stays a v2 score forever.